How To Identify Your Aga Cooker

 Post-74 Deluxe Aga Cooker

-The most popular of our stock and supplied as standard.
-The ovens are slightly bigger ovens than Pre-74 models (A negligible size difference really!).
+The Post-1974 ovens are slightly smaller than Pre-74 models (A negligible size difference really!).
 Originally Oil or Gas, many have since been converted to electricity for efficiency or practicality.
+Most models would have been filled with vermiculite loose-fill insulation, with a layer of Rockwool insulation under the top plate.

 The top plate is mostly flat, with a small up-stand right at the back - not big enough to put anything on, but offers a clean look.
 The lids are hinged by a lid pin, with shallow chrome domes for a modern look.